 Do you really need brand new golf clubs?
 Well, if you have lots of money, sure.
 Why not get clubs that have never been touched before?
 Odds are, though, you wouldn’t be reading this article if you had lots of disposable money.

-If you are like me (and you DON’T have lots of money to blow on clubs), you need to buy used golf clubs on eBay.
+If you are like me (and you DON’T have lots of money to blow on clubs), you need to buy used golf clubs on Global Golf.
 Clubs that have been used just a few times are still significantly less than the price if they were brand new.
 Golf clubs last a really long time.
 Golfers choose not to use golf clubs for a very long time, though, as they want the latest and greatest clubs.
 Or, they blame their clubs for being bad and golf and think new clubs will make them better.
 Don’t be like that.
 Buy good value, used clubs and use them for as long as you can, until you simply NEED a different set of clubs.

 Example: The value of a brand new set of Titleist 718 AP2 irons is around $850, while the value of a slightly used set of 718 AP2 irons is around $550.
 Big difference there for a few shots already being hit with the clubs.